kingwind123/6.824-Labs/lecture_notes/Lecture6_Raft.md

     either no ability to tolerate faults, despite replication, or the possibility of incorrect operation due to split brain

-the problem: computers cannot distinguish "server crashed" vs "network broken" the symptom is the same: no response to a query over the network the bad situation is often called "network partition":
+the problem: <u>computers cannot distinguish "server crashed" vs "network broken"</u>
+  the symptom is the same: no response to a query over the network the bad situation is often called "network partition":
     C1 can talk to S1, C2 can talk to S2,